Anjana Sukhani: Early life

-Anjana was born on 10 December 1978 in Jaipur to Preethi and Om Sukhani and has an older brother.
-She received her master's degree at Cardiff Metropolitan University.
+Anjana was born on 10 December 1978 to a Sindhi Hindu family in Jaipur, to Preethi and Om Sukhani and has an older brother.
+She received her master's degree from Cardiff Metropolitan University.

 Film and modelling career

 Sukhani put her academic pursuits behind to pursue acting.
-During the early years of her career, she was cast in a television advertisement for Cadbury Dairy Milk chocolates with the Bollywood superstar Amitabh Bachchan.
+During the early years of her career, she was cast in a television advertisement for Cadbury Dairy Milk chocolates alongside the Bollywood superstar Amitabh Bachchan.
 She was also noted for her performance in the remixed Hindi music video for the song Ghar Jayegi.
-Even though she does not have a film industry related background, she has figured in sizeable roles like in the 2007 multi-starrer blockbuster film Salaam-e-Ishq, following which she starred in Golmaal Returns, a sequel to the 2006 hit film Golmaal.
+Even though she does not have a film industry background, she has landed sizeable roles, such as in the 2007 multi-starrer blockbuster film Salaam-e-Ishq, following which she starred in Golmaal Returns, a sequel to the 2006 hit film Golmaal.
 Her other releases were Jai Veeru, Jashnn and her Kannada debut film Maleyali Jotheyali alongside Ganesh and Yuvika Chaudhary.
-She has been cast in Tollywood actor Ravi Teja's film Don Seenu marking her second film in Telugu after Naa Oopiri (2005).
+She was cast in Tollywood actor Ravi Teja's film Don Seenu marking her second film in Telugu after Naa Oopiri (2005).
 In 2016, Anjana made her debut in Marathi cinema opposite Swapnil Joshi in Laal Ishq, a Sanjay Leela Bhansali Production directed by Swapna Waghmare Joshi.